ascoarchitect/wordpress-cognito-sync/readme.md

 # WordPress Cognito Sync Plugin and AWS Integration
 ## Overview

-The WordPress Cognito Sync plugin automatically synchronizes WordPress user and group operations with Amazon Cognito User Pools using AWS API Gateway and Lambda.
-It supports full and test synchronization options, detailed logs, and automatic account creation on user login.
+The WordPress Cognito Sync plugin automatically synchronises WordPress user and group operations with Amazon Cognito User Pools using AWS API Gateway and Lambda.
+It supports full and test synchronisation options, detailed logs, and automatic account creation on user login.

 Made with :heart: for the :earth_africa: by Adam Scott.